Colombia magia salvaje: Topics

 In 90 minutes, the filmmakers invite to discover or rediscover the "paradise that still exists" in the country with a tour that goes through the Sierra Nevada de Santa Marta and explores the lands of the Eastern Plains, Chocó, the Malpelo and Gorgona Islands, the Colombian Caribbean, the Chiribiquete mountain range, Providencia Island and the Andean region.

-According to executive producer Ellen Windemuth of Off the Fence, it is a film with a thorough scientific investigation never before seen in Colombian cinema, about the multitude of habitats but also about the massive environmental threats to which they are exposed.
+The producers described it as a film about the multitude of habitats but also about the environmental threats to which they are exposed.
 It also contains a conservation message.
 The film portrays the most prone to degradation ecosystems by human hands, including those that inhabit the jaguar and the golden frog, two of the most threatened species in the country.

 The film portrays species like hummingbirds and sloths, which existence is in risk, particularly as a result of the elimination of the delicate ecosystems that have so far given them home and livelihood.
 In that sense, the film and its massive reproduction notify Colombians of the enormous responsibility they have to protect these unrecoverable spaces.
-In addition, he proposes a call to action, according to Martín Nova, Vice President of Marketing of the Éxito Group: “If we don't change the current predatory attitude, these landscapes, parks, snowfalls or fauna in danger of extinction may not exist in some years and these images they will be only a testimony of what was, of what existed”.

-According to director Mike Slee, the aim of the film was to enchant the local audience, achieve a reaction in them and in the end an attitude of protection against nature: “when you have an audience in love, and see that this is in danger, It is easier to react to protect what he loves.
-That's why I built that script: that those animals, those beings that appear there, generate an emotion.
-And then, a reaction”.